jp-chl/66DaysOfK8s/challenge/week03/day15/README.md

 * Containers that want to interact with others running in a different Pod can use IP networking to communicate.

 * A service connects the network traffic from a node high-number port to an endpoint (created at service start-up) using iptables and IPVS.
 The [kube-controller-manager](https://github.com/jp-chl/66DaysOfK8s/tree/master/challenge/week02/day11) monitors if any endpoint/service is needed to create, update or delete.

+* A service maps a single IP address to a set of Pods via [kube-proxy](https://github.com/jp-chl/66DaysOfK8s/tree/master/challenge/week02/day10) (a process that maps virtual IP addresses to a group of actual Pod IP addresses).
+Then, the service proxies requests to a Pod.

 ---